 - 4-5 lb Pork Shoulder

-- 3 tbsp neutral cooking oil more if needed for searing
+- 3 tablespoon neutral cooking oil more if needed for searing

 - 1 large yellow onion cut into quarters

-- 3 tbsp fish sauce Red Boat recommended
+- 3 tablespoon fish sauce Red Boat recommended

 - 3 tbsp soy sauce or tamari

 - 1.5 cups coconut water

 - 1 medium butternut squash peeled and cut into large cubes

 - If dry brining pork ahead of time, combine the salt and brown sugar and coat the outside of the pork shoulder.
 Cover in plastic wrap and refrigerate overnight or for at least 8 hours.